Police to question driver after Spanish train crash kills 80

 The source had knowledge of the official investigation into a crash which brought misery to Santiago on Thursday, the day when it should have celebrated one of Europe's biggest Christian festivals.

+With the festivities cancelled, hundreds of people went to the site of the wreck instead, where they watched cranes picking the mangled train carriages off the tracks.

+"My brother-in-law lives close by and was helping pull out people, dead and alive, all night.
+He's very shaken.
+I've come now with some friends just to see how it all ends," said Manuel Garcia, one of the curious onlookers.

 A judge in Santiago de Compostela, capital of the northern Spanish region of Galicia, was assigned to investigate the accident.
-The judge ordered police to question the train's driver, named as 52-year-old Francisco Jose Garzon.
+The judge ordered police to question the train's driver, named by local media as 52-year-old Francisco Jose Garzon.

 Video footage from a security camera showed the train, with 247 people on board, hurtling into a concrete wall at the side of the track as carriages jack-knifed and the engine overturned.